Chia-Network/chia-docs/docs/plotting/plotting-software.md

 **Example command**

 The following command will create a single uncompressed plot (plot compression is disabled in Chia version 2.0.0).
 It will use the specified keys and contract address in case the farmer is located on a different machine.
-It will allocate 32 GiB of DRAM cache, and it will use the specified temporary drive (typically an SSD) and destination drive.
+It will allocate 32 GB of DRAM cache, and it will use the specified temporary drive (typically an SSD) and destination drive.
 It will use the defaults for the remaining parameters:

 ```bash
 chia plotters bladebit diskplot -t <temp dir> -d <destination dir> -f <farmer key> -p <pool key> -c <contract address> --cache 32G -n 1 --compress 0